-In addition to meeting all other admissions requirements, Florida, Kansas, and Wisconsin applicants must successfully pass a background check through Rasmussen College's chosen third-party vendor.
-In addition to meeting all other admissions requirements, Minnesota applicants must successfully pass a background check through the Minnesota Department of Human Services.
+In addition to meeting all other admissions requirements, applicants must successfully pass a background check through Rasmussen College's chosen third-party vendor.

 Any course with a practicum component at a hospital or clinical site may require the student to complete the full three-injection series of the Hepatitis B immunization and all other program-required immunizations prior to beginning the experience at the site.